Loordubmary/how-to-make-m3u-playlist/README.md

 # How to make M3U playlist

-M3u files to queue files for playback
+M3u files to queue files for playback in Multimedia players